NodeOps-app/boilerplate-next.js/README.md

 # boilerplate-next.js

-AutoGen boilerplate app to enable beta testers to leverage ai agent in sandbox
+[This repositoriy](https://github.com/NodeOps-app/boilerplate-next.js) provides a boilerplate Next.js app to enable beta testers to leverage the AI agent in the [AutoGen](https://autogen.nodeops.network/) sandbox.